astronomer/docs/software/integrate-auth-system.md

 10. Click **Add**.
 11. Encrypt the secret value you copied as a Kubernetes Secret on your Astronomer installation.
 See [Store and encrypt identity provider secrets](#store-and-encrypt-identity-provider-secrets).

-#### Enable Microsoft Entra ID in your config.yaml file
+#### Step 3: Enable Microsoft Entra ID in your config.yaml file

-Add the following values to the `config.yaml` file in your `astronomer` directory:
+Add the following values to your `config.yaml` file:

 ```yaml
 astronomer: